buggyrace/buggy-race-about/docs/races/index.md

 ---
-title: Running races
+title: Racing
 layout: home
 nav_order: 55
 has_children: true
 ---

-# Running races
+# Racing the students' buggies

 ## How to run a race